Tight (Double) Exponential Bounds for Identification Problems: Locating-Dominating Set and Test Cover: Introduction

 \subparagraph{Related Work.} \LD\ was introduced by Slater in the 1980s~\cite{DBLP:journals/networks/Slater87,slater1988dominating}.
 The problem is \NP-complete~\cite{colbourn1987locating}, even for special graph classes such as planar unit disk graphs~\cite{MS09}, planar bipartite subcubic graphs, chordal bipartite graphs, split graphs and co-bipartite graphs~\cite{F15}, interval and permutation graphs of diameter~2~\cite{FMNPV17intervals2}.
 By a straightforward application of Courcelle's theorem~\cite{C90}, \LD\ is \FPT\ for parameter treewidth and even cliquewidth~\cite{CMR00}.
 Explicit polynomial-time algorithms were given for trees~\cite{DBLP:journals/networks/Slater87}, block graphs~\cite{ABLW20}, series-parallel graphs~\cite{colbourn1987locating}, and cographs~\cite{FMNPV17intervals1}.
 Regarding the approximation complexity of \LD, see~\cite{F15,GKM08,S07}.

+In~\cite{CGS21}, structural parameterizations of \LD\ were studied.
+It was shown that the problem admits a linear kernel for the parameter max-leaf number, however (under standard complexity assumptions) no polynomial kernel exists for the solution size, combined with either the vertex cover number or the distance to clique.
+They also provide a double-exponential kernel for the parameter distance to cluster.
+In~\cite{DBLP:conf/ciac/ChakrabortyFMT25}, the authors of the present paper design an improved parameterized algorithm for \LD\ with respect to vertex cover number and a linear kernel for the feedback edge set number.

-It was shown in~\cite{BIT20} that \LD\ cannot be solved in time $2^{o(n)}$ on bipartite graphs, nor in time $2^{o(\sqrt{n})}$ on planar bipartite graphs or on apex graphs, assuming the \ETH.
+It was shown in~\cite{BIT20} that \LD\ cannot be solved in time $2^{o(n)}$ on bipartite graphs, nor in time $2^{o(\sqrt{n})}$ on planar bipartite graphs, assuming the \ETH.
 Moreover, they also showed that \LD\ cannot be solved in time $2^{\calO(k)}n^{\calO(1)}$ on bipartite graphs, unless $\W[2]=\FPT$.
 Note that the authors of~\cite{BIT20} have designed a complex framework with the goal of studying a large class of identification problems related to \LD and similar problems.

-In~\cite{CGS21}, structural parameterizations of \LD\ were studied.
-It was shown that the problem admits a linear kernel for the parameter max-leaf number, however (under standard complexity assumptions) no polynomial kernel exists for the solution size, combined with either the vertex cover number or the distance to a clique.
-They also provide a double-exponential kernel for the parameter distance to the cluster.
-In the full version~\cite{DBLP:journals/corr/abs-2011-14849} of~\cite{CGS21}, the same authors show that \LD\ does neither admit a $2^{o(k\log k)}n^{\calO(1)}$-time nor an $n^{o(k)}$-time algorithm, assuming the \ETH.
+In the full version~\cite{DBLP:journals/corr/abs-2011-14849} of~\cite{CGS21}, it is shown that \LD\ does neither admit a $2^{o(k\log k)}n^{\calO(1)}$-time nor an $n^{o(k)}$-time algorithm, assuming the \ETH.
+In~\cite{DBLP:conf/ciac/ChakrabortyFMT25}, the authors of the present paper showed that \LD\ does not admit a compression algorithm returning an input with a subquadratic number of bits, under standard assumptions.